serjeph/initialize_timesheets_py/README.md

 ## How it Works

 The script reads a list of employee names from a text file (`employee_list.txt`) and uses the Google Drive API to create a copy of a template Google Sheet for each employee.
-The new timesheets are named "{year}作業日報_{employee_name}" and placed in a specified Google Drive folder.
+The new timesheets are named "`{year}作業日報_{employee_name}`" and placed in a specified Google Drive folder.

 ## Prerequisites